 New Information on Vegan Candida Diet

 Now, my blood sugar was doing fine for some time.
 However, I started to have the fluctuations again after a while.
 Whenever I experience blood sugar highs and lows for 2 consecutive days I can be sure that at least one of my symptoms start to emerge.
 Usually, it is itching or sore corners of my mouth.
 As soon as I get back on track, the symptoms withdraw.
-Thus, I concluded that it is not only about the right and wrong foods, but also about right food combining and the amounts I eat at one mealtime.
+Thus, I concluded that it is not only about the right and wrong foods, but also about right food combining, the amounts I eat at one mealtime as well as the regularity of my mealtimes.
 As a result, I’ve put down the principals that keep me Candida free in a separate blog post Vegan Candida Diet – Living Candida Free After The Cleanse.